merlinfuchs/kite/kite-docs/docs/examples/echo.md

 ## ✏️ Acknowledging your command
 :::info
-Discord requires interactions (slash commands, modals & buttons) to compulsorily have a "response" otherwise it shows a red alert on your screend saying "This interaction failed." even if your command works as expected.
+Discord requires interactions (slash commands, modals & buttons) to compulsorily have a "response" otherwise it shows a red alert on your screen saying "This interaction failed." even if your command works as expected.
 To prevent this, we use the **Create Response** block.
 :::

 - Add the **Create Response Message** block after the previous block.